(konishi) Translators: andrei introduction:

 Nu

-You mean He has one?
+You don't He actually has

 He too.

-Yep. is strictly For grownups.
+Yep.
+This is For grownups.

 I know. the atmosphere.